svengerhardt/modktx/docs/chat.md

 async function askStructuredQuestion() {
-  const prompt = 'Provide a JSON object with a space fact and a source URL.' try {
+  const prompt = 'Provide a JSON object with a space fact and a source URL.'
+  // Note: If the response does not match the expected schema, an error will be thrown. try {
     const data = await chatClient.invokeWithStructuredOutput(prompt, factSchema)
     console.log('Structured Data:', data)